 (1) Governance Meetings

-These meetings are aimed at resolving tensions at an organisational level, meaning they work on the organisation.
+These meetings are aimed at resolving tensions at an organizational level, meaning they work on the organization.

 (2) Tactical Meetings

-These meetings target tension at operational level, which means working in the organisation.
+These meetings target tension at an operational level, which means working in the organization.

 Why did Nightnurse Images choose to adopt Holacracy?